pooja-pragatika22/IMDb-Dataset-Analysis/README.md

 - Writing and optimizing SQL queries
 - Extracting insights such as:
   - Top rated movies
-  - Genre distributions
   - Movies by director or actor
-  - Trends in ratings or release years

 ---